1998 tourist kidnappings in Yemen: Kidnapping

-On 28 December 1998, a convoy of five vehicles was carrying tourists on vacation along the main road from Habban to Aden.
-The trip was organized by the travel company Explore Worldwide, based in Aldershot, and Yahya Al-Haifi, a local.
+On 28 December 1998, a convoy of five vehicles was carrying tourists on holiday along the main road from Habban to Aden.
+The trip was organised by the travel company Explore Worldwide, based in Aldershot, and Yahya Al-Haifi, a local.
 The convoy, escorted by Yemeni police, held seventeen tourists – thirteen Britons, two Americans, and two Australians – who were interested in learning about Arabic society and culture.
 Soon after the tourists finished their lunch, the convoy was stopped by gunmen in the desert.
 Eighteen Aden-Abyan Islamic Army members from the Al-Fadl tribe armed with Kalashnikovs and bazookas opened fire at the police escorts.
 No injuries were reported in the ensuing shootout.
 The lead vehicle, which held a British tourist and a Yemeni tour guide, was able to escape and reach Mawdiyah, Abyan, where it alerted authorities of the kidnapping.

 The remaining sixteen tourists were abducted and taken to a mountainous hideout in al-Wade'a, 400 km south of the capital, Sanaa.
 An English-speaking militant told the group the reason they were captured, which was to secure the release of six men linked to Abu Hamza al-Masri, including two of his relatives, who were imprisoned for planning terrorist attacks against several targets, including the British consulate, a church, and a hotel.
 There were also reports that the militants demanded the release of their leader, Saleh Haidara al-Atwi, while also stating "It's not your fault that your countries bombed Iraq," referring to the 1998 bombing of Iraq.
 The number of captives taken in the kidnapping made it one of the largest in Yemen's history, and it was reportedly the first by Islamic militants.

 Among the captives were Laurence and Margaret Whitehouse; a British couple of 26 years, Peter Rowe; a Canadian-born Briton, Erik Firkins; a British professor, Ruth Williamson; also a Briton, Andrew Thirsk and Catherine Spence; respectively an accountant and a computer expert from Sydney, and Mary Quin; an American–New Zealand dual national.
-A second group of tourists organized by Caravan Tours was able to evade capture since it stopped for vegetables at a nearby market.
+A second group of tourists organised by Caravan Tours was able to evade capture since it stopped for vegetables at a nearby market.
 Nick Green, a tour guide from London, recounted waving at the group as it overtook his before it drove into a roadblock set up by the kidnappers.
 The abductions brought the total number of Westerners held hostage in Yemen at the time to 20, joining four German tourists kidnapped by the Bani Dhabyan tribe in Marib Governorate.